-Individual time series in mts$data
+Individual time series in mts$data are grouped by unit and then

-summarized using FUN
+summarized using FUN.

 The most typical use case is creating daily averages where each day begins at